Eelkhoorn/stm8ef-mu/README.md

 + for STM8L051F3  &emsp; **./muforth -f work/STM8L0151F3/basic**

 Now you can build your application.
 Save the flash image with "save-image binary-name", exit Muforth ("bye") and flash the saved image to the target with stm8flash and a st-link device.
 Or simply use tools/fli.sh file-name, this saves the binary to /tmp/image.bin and flashes this binary to the target using stm8flash.
-Once you have flashed the kernel to the target you can communicate with it in Muforth over uart: "chat" starts uart interaction.
+Once you have flashed the kernel to the target you can communicate with it in muforth over uart: "chat" starts uart interaction.

 ## Muforth
 Unfortunately muforth has little documentation, although the .mu4 files are sometimes extensively commented.
 Here is a brief explanation to get you started: